 Instead of limiting access to affordable quality healthcare, we must expand it.
 Community health clinics must remain open, especially in our rural areas where the availability of healthcare options tend to be limited.
 Lowering prescription drug costs for seniors and adopting more natural medicinal practices are other ways to support healthier communities.
 Healthcare access is a right, not a privilege.
 Healthy communities can only exist if we treat access to healthcare as such.

 If public schools are the heart of the community, then the middle class is the backbone.
 As the daughter of a firefighter and a Catholic school teacher, I saw my parents work hard to find a place in the middle class.
 I believe that if you work hard and play by the rules, you should be able to get ahead.
 Unfortunately, that isn’t necessarily the case in our state anymore.
 As a former union representative for the teachers in my public school and as a current small business owner, I understand the challenges that workers face to earn a wage, to get by, and to raise a family.

 Wisconsin has one of the fastest shrinking middle classes in the nation.
-Our state has lost hundreds of quality, family-supporting jobs while Governor Walker’s administration gives millions of dollars in handouts to foreign companies and outsourcers.
+Our state has lost hundreds of quality, family-supporting jobs while Governor Walker’s administration gives billions of dollars in handouts to out-of-state companies and outsourcers.
 That’s not right.
 As State Senator, I pledge to give support to local entrepreneurs and workers looking to make a life right here in Wisconsin.